webpro-nl/knip/packages/docs/src/content/docs/explanations/comparison-and-migration.md

 of those tools has the right scope for your requirements, then by all means, use what suits you best.

-All tools have in common that they are faster than Knip, have less features, and don't support the concept of [monorepos/workspaces][1].
+All tools have in common that they have less features and don't support the concept of [monorepos/workspaces][1].
 Feel free to send in projects that Knip does not handle better, I'm up for the challenge!

 ## Migration